Making Food Stress-Free on Vacation

-We’re on vacation right now in Colorado Springs for my husband’s 10 year graduation reunion with the Air Force Academy!
-I used to be the type of person that when I went on vacation, I would get really stressed out about food and eating.
-I would worry about staying in control and really stress about it!
-Especially a few years ago when we weren’t eating meat or dairy, and it was really hard to go around our families because none of them were eating that way, and they didn’t get why we did.
+Last weekend I went out of town and spent a few days with my sisters!
+We had so much fun together - laughing, catching up, hiking, shopping, and eating some really delicious food.
+I used to be the type of person that would get really stressed out about food and eating when I went on vacation.
+I would worry about staying in control!
+It was especially tough a few years ago when we weren’t eating meat or dairy.
+It was hard to eat around our families because none of them were eating that way, and they didn’t understand why we did.

 The last year or so, I’ve gotten into a good groove with vacation, which is good because we go out of town a lot.
-I have this reputation of being a health food nut…like last night we went to our friend’s house that we hadn’t seen in like 10 years and they said “sorry if this food isn’t healthy enough for you!”
-So that sparked me wanting to get on today to share my tips with you for not making food such a stressful part of going out of town because for a lot of people it really is.
+I have this reputation of being a health food nut…like recently we went to our friend’s house that we hadn’t seen in about 10 years and they said “sorry if this food isn’t healthy enough for you!”
+So that sparked me wanting to share my tips with you for not making food such a stressful part of going out of town, because for a lot of people it really is.

 When you’re on a trip, you don’t have as much control over what you eat as you do at home.
 That used to really bug me, but now that I’ve learned to let go and go with the flow of my life, on vacation now I do the best I can but I don’t beat myself up.

-On the way out here I ate fast food, I’ve had a lot of candy, and we stay up late playing games with friends and I snack on all the things they do – and I don’t feel bad about it!
+On my trip this last weekend we ate out a ton, I had candy, and we stayed up late playing games and I snacked on all the things they did – and I don’t feel bad about it!

 A second trick, well not so much a trick as a reason why I let go more on vacation, is because I don’t have a weight goal.
 I don’t have any physical goals for my body except loving it as it is, and treating it the best I can.
 If you let go of that number on the scale and can not worry about gaining weight on vacation, then you worry less.
 It doesn’t matter!
 That number holds you back from really enjoying your trip.